2023-12-20 08:27:28

 The doctor shared that there are actually many similar cases in the world where immune combined therapy was used for renal cell carcinoma that was not suitable for surgery.
 After the tumor shrank, surgical resection was arranged to help improve the prognosis.

-According to the cell type, malignant tumors of the kidney can be divided into renal cell carcinoma, urothelial carcinoma, nephroblastoma, renal sarcoma, etc. Among them, renal cell carcinoma accounts for about 80% to 90%, and renal cell carcinoma is more likely to occur in the middle.
+According to the cell type, malignant tumors of the kidney can be divided into renal cell carcinoma, urothelial carcinoma, nephroblastoma, renal sarcoma, etc. Among them, renal cell carcinoma accounts for regarding 80% to 90%, and renal cell carcinoma is more likely to occur in the middle.
 For the elderly, risk factors include smoking, obesity, end-stage renal disease, long-term exposure to certain chemicals or carcinogens, family history, etc., and since renal cell carcinoma has no obvious symptoms in the early stages, patients usually find microscopic hematuria through health examinations.
-Or the diagnosis is confirmed only after an abnormal mass in the kidney is seen on ultrasound.
+Or the diagnosis is confirmed only following an abnormal mass in the kidney is seen on ultrasound.
 Doctors remind that by the time the patient develops symptoms such as hematuria, low back pain, and palpable masses, it is usually a more serious stage.
 Therefore, high-risk individuals are reminded to undergo regular screening and Before it’s too late.

 Combined immune therapy improves treatment efficacy for advanced renal cell carcinoma